Shrimp paste: Petis udang

 Petis udang is a version of shrimp/prawn paste used in Indonesia, Malaysia and Singapore.
 In Indonesia it is particularly popular in East Java.
 This thick black paste has a molasses like consistency instead of the hard brick like appearance of belacan.
 It also tastes sweeter because of the added sugar.
 Petis is produced by boiling down the slurry of leftovers from shrimp processing.
 Molasses is generally added to provide a sweet flavour to the petis.
 It is used to flavour common local street foods like popiah spring rolls, Asam laksa, chee cheong fan rice rolls and rojak salads, such as rujak cingur and rujak petis.
 In Indonesia, major producer of petis are home industries in Sidoarjo, Pasuruan and Gresik area in East Java.

 Sidol

 In the Chittagong Hill Tracts, Bangladesh, shrimp paste is called sidol or nappi by the indigenous Jumma people.
-They use it to make vegetable food, such as bamboo shoots curry.
-This bamboo shoot curry is a traditional food of the indigenous Jumma people.
-They eat it in this way.
+They use it to make vegetable food, such as bamboo shoot curry.
 First bamboo shoots are collected from the bamboo forest, then defoliated and boiled in water.
-Then boiling water is mixed with the shrimp paste.
-Some chili, garlic paste, salt, and flour are added to the shrimp paste mixed with water.
-The mixture is heated and, after a few minutes, put on the boiled bamboo shoots on the mixture while still heating.
-After some minutes, the food is ready to serve.
+The boiling water is then mixed with the shrimp paste.
+Chili, garlic paste, salt, and flour are added to the shrimp paste–water mix.
+The mixture is heated, and after a few minutes, the food is ready to serve.